funktionale-programmierung/bob2015/2016/en/registration.md

 participants, you also have to register for [:clojured](http://projekt.beuth-hochschule.de/clojured/).
+Please take your :clojured ticket with you when visiting the BOB conference.
 If you fail to do so, you have to pay the full registration fee.